-As discussed earlier, NIJ requires recipients of an award under this solicitation to submit to NACJD all data sets that result in whole or in part from the work funded by NIJ, along with associated files and any documentation necessary to allow for future efforts by others to reproduce the project's findings and/or to extend the scientific value of the data set through secondary analysis.
+As discussed earlier, applicants should anticipate that NIJ will require any recipient of an award under this solicitation to submit to NACJD, or another more appropriate public database, all data sets that result in whole or in part from the work funded by NIJ, along with associated files and any documentation necessary to allow for future efforts by others to reproduce the project's findings and/or to extend the scientific value of the data set through secondary analysis.
 All data sets and necessary documentation are to be submitted 90 days prior to the end of the project period.
 For more information, see the "Program Narrative" section of "What an Application Must Include," above.